angulardart/site-angulardart/src/angular/tutorial/toh-pt3.md

 You've imported `HeroDetailComponent`, and you've used `<hero-detail>` in the template, but you haven't told Angular about it.

-Just as you've done for the common Angular directives, you tell Angular about the hero detail component by listing it in the metadata `directives`
+Just as you've done for the built-in Angular directives, tell Angular about the hero detail component by listing it in the metadata `directives` list.
+You don't need `formDirectives` anymore, so delete it and the `angular_forms` import at the top of the file:
-list:

 <?code-excerpt "lib/app_component.dart (directives)" title?>
 ```
-  directives: const [
+  directives: const [CORE_DIRECTIVES, HeroDetailComponent],
-    CORE_DIRECTIVES, formDirectives,
-    HeroDetailComponent,
-  ],
 ```

 Refresh the browser.
 It works!